jdanielnd/architecture-center.pt-br/docs/reference-architectures/n-tier/linux-vm.md

 Use a [Central de Segurança do Azure][security-center] para obter uma exibição central do estado da segurança de seus recursos do Azure.
 A Central de Segurança monitora problemas de segurança potenciais e fornece uma visão abrangente da integridade de segurança de sua implantação.
 A Central de Segurança é configurada por assinatura do Azure.
 Habilite a coleta de dados de segurança conforme descrito em [Integrar a assinatura do Azure à Central de Segurança Standard][security-center-get-started].
 Depois que a coleta de dados for habilitada, a Central de Segurança examinará automaticamente todas as VMs criadas nessa assinatura.

 **Gerenciamento de patch**.
 Se for habilitada, a Central de Segurança verificará se quaisquer atualizações críticas e de segurança estão ausentes.
-Use as [configurações de Política de Grupo][group-policy] na VM para habilitar atualizações automáticas do sistema.
+Use as [Configurações da Política de Grupo][group-policy] na VM para habilitar as atualizações automáticas do sistema.

 **Antimalware**.
 Se for habilitada, a Central de Segurança verificará se o software antimalware está instalado.
 Você também pode usar a Central de Segurança para instalar o software antimalware por meio do Portal do Azure.